quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

 * You will need to install Android Studio and the Android platform SDK on your machine.
 You can [download the Android Studio here](https://developer.android.com/studio/index.html) and follow these [installation steps](https://developer.android.com/studio/install.html) afterwards.

 * Make sure that after you install the Android SDK you then accept its licenses.
-Open the terminal and go to the folder where the SDK was installed, in tools/bin and call `sdkmanager --licenses`.
+Open the terminal and go to the folder where the SDK was installed, in tools/bin and call `sdkmanager --licenses`. (see down below for more info on where the SDK is located)

 * Add Android installation to your path: